 During the final days before the Buddha would obtain enlightenment, a rich woman saw him meditating under the Bodhi tree and mistook him for a tree deity.
 She wished to make an offering to the deity and placed a rice bowl made of pure gold in the palm of the Buddha’s right hand.

 However, the Buddha took the rice out of the bowl and cast the golden bowl into the river.
 Additionally, he separated the rice into portions, each portion representing one day until he would reach supreme enlightenment.
-As a result, statues of Buddhas and Bodhisattvas are commonly shown holding an alms bowl in the palm of the right hand while performing the Dhyana mudra.

-Indeed, the alms bowl of a Buddhist monk has very significant meaning in Buddhism.
+Furthermore, the alms bowl of a Buddhist monk has very significant meaning in Buddhism.
 The bowl represents renunciation of the material world and all of its comforts.
 Buddhists would gladly trade all the wealth, fame and pleasures in the world for the Dharma teachings.

-Furthermore, devotees believe that the bowl symbolically holds the three nectars that eliminate the three poisons of greed, hatred and delusion.
+Last but not least, devotees believe that the bowl symbolically holds the three nectars that eliminate the three poisons of greed, hatred and delusion.

 Dhyana Mudra with Alms Bowl